DarthBanjo/starwarsd6-essentialcompanion-od6s/attributions.md

 - "Star Wars 12" by Karen_O'D is marked with CC BY 2.0.
 - "WonderCon 2012 - custom lightsabers (7019313131).jpg" by Pop Culture Geek taken by Doug Kline is marked with CC BY 2.0
-- "Bandolier" - Auckland Museum, CC BY 4.0 <https://creativecommons.org/licenses/by/4.0>, via Wikimedia Commons
+- "Bandolier" - Auckland Museum, is marked with CC BY 4.0, via Wikimedia Commons
 - "chain" by pratanti is marked with CC BY 2.0.
 - "Beanie Weenie C-Ration Jan67" by Paul's Captures (paul-mashburn.artistwebsites.com) is marked with CC BY 2.0.
 - "Mainframe Computer" by Pargon is marked with CC BY 2.0.